Mushroom Wars

 Mushroom Wars is a real-time strategy video game developed by Creat Studios, originally available for the PlayStation 3 on the PlayStation Network (PSN).
 This version was released on October 15, 2009.
-On January 24, 2013 it has been released for the iPad on the iTunes Store.
+On January 24, 2013 it was released for the iPad on the iTunes Store.
 An Android version was released on Google Play on September 24, 2013.
 A sequel, Mushroom Wars 2, was released on iOS and Apple TV on October 13, 2016.
-It was released on several other platforms since.
+It has since been released on several other platforms.

-The objective of the game is centered on capturing villages (bases) by overwhelming the enemy in numbers.
+The objective of the game is to capture the opposing player(s)' villages (bases) by overwhelming the enemy in numbers.
 The most basic strategy to use in the game is to fill villages that surround a target village with soldiers in preparation for the next capture.